-PIVI works at the headquarter, regional and country levels with Technical Collaborators to determine the feasibility of implementing flu vaccination programs and/or pandemic plans in countries where this work has not yet been done.
-In countries that do have pandemic preparedness plans and/or national seasonal flu programs in place, PIVI works with our Technical Collaborators to help countries evaluate and improve these plans and programs.
+PIVI works at the headquarter, regional, and country levels with technical collaborators to implement influenza vaccination programs and/or pandemic plans.
+In countries that have pandemic preparedness plans and/or national seasonal flu programs in place, we partner to evaluate and improve these plans and programs.

 The CDC is PIVI’s primary technical collaborator.
 CDC epidemiologists work closely with the PIVI/TFGH project team to engage partner countries and conduct vaccine program evaluations, acceptability surveys, and generate key evidence for local decision-makers.
 CDC also partners with countries to develop national influenza vaccination policies, often in close coordination with PIVI, in order to best leverage the work being done in-country.
 CDC experts also participate in PIVI’s strategic planning and are active members of the Leadership team.

 NITAG (National Immunization Technical Advisory Groups)

 NITAG are independent committees of science experts that help country ministries of health make effective policy decisions about which vaccines to implement and when to administer them.
 PIVI supports the strengthening and development of NITAG activities as part of its technical assistance.